igalic/blag/contents/articles/read-this/index.md

 ## Design and Social Justice

 Design is an act of social (in)justice.
 On a global level, [Victor Papanek](https://en.wikipedia.org/wiki/Victor_Papanek) explores this in a way that can be felt viscerally in his (second) edition of Design for the Real World.
 For a slightly smaller than global scale, I recommend [Don Norman's](http://www.jnd.org/about.html) [The Design of Everyday Things](http://www.jnd.org/books.html).
 It also makes for a good introduction into design thinking.
 Perhaps a tangent, but it's interesting that the [Papanek Foundation's Archive](http://papanek.org/archive/) is not openly accessible, despite Papanek being a fierce critic of the concept of copyright and patents.
+Design of Systems and the resulting social (ir)responsibilities are [Maciej Cegłowski](http://idlewords.com/)'s forte.
+Pretty much all of his talks are very watchable or readable.
+In one of my favourite ones he tries to give the [Internet a Human face](http://idlewords.com/talks/internet_with_a_human_face.htm)

 ## Education and Politics